-The common denominators of respected leaders is they never stop learning and they never stop teaching.
-Leadership takes significant commitment to the journey of others.
+The common denominators of respected leaders are they never stop learning, and they never stop teaching.
+Leadership takes a significant commitment to the journey of others.
 It is fraught with setbacks, mistakes, tough decisions and pride.

-My guess is that you discovered you were being taught leadership by their willingness to invest the time in you while you struggled to identify answers instead of just giving you the short cuts.
-As adults, we learn the best lessons intellectually, through personal observation and experientially, not by just being told the what to do and how to do it.
+I guess that you discovered you were being taught leadership by their willingness to invest the time in you while you struggled to identify answers instead of just giving you the shortcuts.
+As adults, we learn the best lessons intellectually, through personal observation and experientially, not by just being told what to do and how to do it.
 This experience of learning by thinking and trying takes time and patience.
-How often have we experienced an environment where the team lead/manager becomes the exclusive “answer source”; the go to person that has all the answers.
-This is often seen in new managers because they take pride in having the answers to all the questions.
+How often have we experienced an environment where the team lead/manager becomes the exclusive “answer source”, the go-to person that has all the answers.
+This occurrence is often seen in new managers because they take pride in having the answers to all the questions.
 But we have also seen this behavior becoming habitual.
 The reality of leadership development is teaching those being led to think for themselves, not to create an environment of dependency.

-Another key characteristic you may have identified is this respected leader was quick to address the difficult conversations.
+Another critical characteristic you may have identified is this respected leader was quick to address the difficult conversations.
 They didn’t store them up for performance reviews, ignore them or give you a free pass.
 They addressed mistakes, behaviors or attitudes directly and quickly; in real time.
 Expert leaders know better than to expect perfection.
 They have learned we are flawed people that are products of our past.
-They also know that people don’t screw up on purpose, they make mistakes because of bad information, a lapse in judgement or bad training.
-Leaders know mistakes are not the problem, the failure to learn from mistakes is the problem.
+They also know that people don’t screw up on purpose, they make mistakes because of bad information, a lapse in judgment or bad training.
+Leaders know errors are not the problem; the failure to learn from mistakes is the problem.
 That is why expert leaders give quick, honest and specific coaching.